treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

 SyntaxError: iterable unpacking cannot be used in comprehension
 ```

-This feature was specifically excluded from [PEP 448][], the Python Enhancement Proposal that added this `*`-in-list-literal syntax to Python.
+This feature was specifically excluded from [PEP 448][], the Python Enhancement Proposal that added this `*`-in-list-literal syntax to Python due to readability concerns.

 ### What about `itertools.chain`?